Olation

+Ultimately olation and oxolation lead to metal oxides:

 Olation and oxolation are responsible for the formation of many natural and synthetic materials.
 Such materials are usually insoluble polymers, but some, the polyoxometallates, are discrete and molecular.

 Olation and leather tanning

 One application where olation is important is leather tanning using chromium(III) sulfate.
 This salt dissolves to give hexaaquachromium(III) cation, [Cr(H2O)6]3+ and sulfate anions.
 [Cr(H2O)6]3+ acts as an acid according to the reaction: